-When it comes to seasonal allergies or environmental allergies, people feel they are unavoidable and that the blame generally can be placed on a beloved pet or the season.
-This is only partially true, because what we do with our daily choices has a huge impact on our responses to our beloved pets or the change in seasons––spring allergy symptoms, in particular.
+Most people feel seasonal and environmental allergies are unavoidable, and many times, place the blame on a beloved pet or the season.
+While it may be partially true, our daily choices can give us more control over our responses to our beloved pets or the change in seasons––Spring allergy symptoms, in particular.

-The more in balance our immune system is, the less likely we are to react to what we’ve been exposed to for centuries.
+The more balanced our immune system is, the less likely we are to react to things we’ve been exposed to for centuries.
 (Allergies have really only reached epidemic proportions in the last 60 years).
-The question becomes, how do we create internal balance to battle the onslaught of allergic response?
+So, how do we create internal balance to battle the onslaught of allergic response?

 Heal your gut

-Healing your gut to improve your immune system/allergies will seem logical when you consider over 90% of your immune reaction is determined by the GI tract, where the majority of your immune system lives.
+Over 90% of your immune reaction is determined by the condition of the GI tract, where the majority of your immune system lives.
 How do you heal your gut?
+Take out some inflammatory items and add some helpful nutraceuticals.

 - Avoid foods that are known gut disruptors like gluten and dairy.
 I was able to drop 3 different allergy meds by just doing this.
 Gluten and dairy sensitivity are very real and if you can avoid them for 10-14 days and allergies get better, then you have a solution.
-You may be able to reintroduce small amounts, depending on the health of your gut.
+You may reintroduce small amounts at a time, depending on the health of your gut.

-- Supplements for allergies should start with things like EpiIntegrity Powder and Poly-prebiotic powder to help your good gut bacteria to thrive.
-This will calm the immune system down and in doing so, your seasonal/environmental allergy symptoms should improve.
+- Supplements for allergies should start with things like EpiIntegrity Powder and Poly-prebiotic powder to help your good gut bacteria thrive.
+This will calm the immune system down and so, your seasonal/environmental allergy symptoms should improve.

 Change your Diet